Regu7/Regu7/README.md

-----Hi I'm Regu Nanthan K
+**Hi I'm Regu Nanthan K**
----------Currently I'm interested in Machine Learning and Deep Learning.
+I am a Machine Learning Engineer and specialized in Machine Learning, Deep Learning and NLP
----------------I'm specialized in Python,Sql and Oracle HCM.